BioSpyder-Bioinformatics/analysis_tools/local_dash_app/README.md

 *Run the install.sh script*
 - Open an instance of WSL terminal.
 Move to the tool directory eg `cd local_dash_app`.
 - Run the installing script eg `bash install.sh`
+- !!!* If you have a conda environment activated type `conda deactivate` to avoid path crossing between your conda and the one which is being installed ad hoc.
+If anything went wrong, you can simply run install.sh again.
+- Do checks of troubleshooting section now, this occurs in linux too!

 *Inspect the installation.log*
 After all the installation steps are completed, make sure all processes run correctly by inspetting the installation.log file inside the source folder.
 If no error messages are present, the app can be run!